 "The end goal isn't just prediction—it's augmented communication," says an AI ethics researcher.
 "How can we help people express themselves more effectively while respecting their unique voice?"

-Modern AI keyboards achieve accuracy rates of 30-40% for next-word prediction in everyday typing scenarios.
-This means roughly one in three times, the word you want to type next will appear in the suggestion bar.
-However, accuracy varies widely depending on context, language, and how long you've been using the keyboard.
-For frequently used phrases and responses, accuracy can exceed 80%.
+A: Modern AI keyboards achieve accuracy rates of 52-58% for next-word prediction in everyday typing scenarios, a significant improvement from the 30-40% we saw in 2024.
+This means more than half the time, the word you want to type next will appear in the suggestion bar.
+For frequently used phrases and contextual responses, accuracy can exceed 85%.
+The leap in performance comes from transformer-based models and improved on-device AI processing.